REG 05.20.40 - Instructor Qualifications

 5.1 The department head, or equivalent for an interdisciplinary program outside of a department, is responsible for justifying and approving the qualifications of Instructors of Record and Classroom Instructors for each course offered by the department/program before instructors teaches the course for the first time.

 5.2 The dean is responsible for ensuring that all instructors' qualifications are justified and the credentials verified.
-The dean or designee must review and approve all appointments based on alternative credentials.
+The dean or designee must review and provide College-level approval for all appointments based on alternative credentials.

 6. DOCUMENTATION OF QUALIFICATIONS

 6.1 Documents verifying an instructor's qualifications may include official transcripts, letters of recommendation, professional licenses or certifications, honors and awards, and other evidence of professional experience.